 Tension in the Colony

-It is June of 1812, and the United States has declared war on Great Britain!
+It is June of 1812, and war has been declared between the United States and Great Britain!
 Tension has been simmering between these two nations for many years and for many reasons.

-One reason is that the US resents the British Royal Navy's practice of halting American vessels, and then forcibly removing any sailors suspected of deserting the Royal Navy.
-For Great Britain, this has been a way to strengthen their navy in the fight against Napoleon in Europe; for the United States, this is a violation of American neutrality.
+One reason is that the US resented the British Royal Navy's practice of halting American vessels, and then forcibly removing any sailors that were suspected of deserting the Royal Navy.
+For Great Britain, this was a way to strengthen their navy in the fight against Napoleon in Europe; for the United States, this was a violation of American neutrality.

-Another reason has to do with the hostile clashes between First Nations peoples and American settlers in the West.
-Many Americans believe that the British support and encourage the First Nations to resist further westward expansion.
+Another reason had to do with the hostile clashes between First Nations peoples and American settlers in the West.
+Many Americans believed that the British supported and encouraged the First Nations to resist further westward expansion.

-Furthermore, to many American leaders, British North America is desirable territory to obtain.
-Conquering the colonies would fulfill their vision of the US occupying all of North America.
+Furthermore, to many American leaders, British North America was desirable territory to obtain.
+Conquering the colony would fulfill their vision of the US occupying all of North America.